SGGS pp 477-479, Aasa Kabir Ji, Shabads 7-13.

 ———————————–

 Note: The Shabad below mentions the rituals observed by the Muslims and Hindus.
-One of the five things prescribed for a Muslim is to perform Haj or pilgrimage to the chief Islamic shrine atMeccainSaudi Arabiaonce in a life time.
+One of the five things prescribed for a Muslim is to perform Haj or pilgrimage to the chief Islamic shrine atMeccainSaudi Arabiaonce in a lifetime.
 The Hindus worship gods and goddesses.
 Bhagat Kabir advises both of them to instead remember the Almighty.

 ਆਸਾ ॥ ਹਜ ਹਮਾਰੀ ਗੋਮਤੀ ਤੀਰ ॥ ਜਹਾ ਬਸਹਿ ਪੀਤੰਬਰ ਪੀਰ ॥੧॥